mirochaj/ares/doc/example_21cm_simple.rst

    :align:   center
    :width:   600

    One possible realization for the global 21-cm signal.
+You should get something that looks like this, but may not be exactly the same depending on what version of *ares* you're using.

 If you'd like to save the results to disk, do something like: